wp-plugins/wp-accessibility/readme.txt

 == Changelog ==

+= 1.3.2 =

+* Feature: Check for HTML5 structural elements and insert ARIA landmark roles.
+* Feature: Define ID of container to use for complementary role.
+* Feature: Add styles to make placeholder text high-contrast in high-contrast stylesheet.
+* Feature: Add option to force underlines on links
+* Bug fix: use reply-to header in email support requests
+* Bug fix: proper variable set up for high contrast stylesheet path
+* Language: Add Portuguese (Portugal)

 = 1.3.1 =

 * Emended a JS comment that some plug-ins were treating as a node...
 * Updated .pot file with long description strings.
 * Bug fix: longdesc attribute added even if description field empty.